-8. Advisor for the Purposes of Cross-Examination
+6. Advisor for the Purposes of the Hearing

-Parties may opt to have the same Advisor during investigatory meetings and during cross-examination or may opt for a different Advisor during cross-examination.
-If a party does not have an Advisor present at the live hearing, Simon's Rock will provide without fee or charge to that party an Advisor to conduct cross-examination on behalf of that party.
-For the purposes of conducting cross-examination, an Advisor need only be a person willing to conduct this function on behalf of the party.
-Should a party wish for Simon's Rock to provide such an Advisor, they must inform the Director of Title IX and Civil Rights five (5) business days before the hearing is scheduled to commence.
-If a party has not chosen an Advisor or asked that Simon's Rock provide an advisor within (2) business days of a hearing, Simon's Rock will appoint an Advisor for the party.
+Parties may opt to have the same Advisor during investigatory meetings and during the hearing or may opt for a different Advisor during the hearing.
+If a party does not have an Advisor present at the live hearing, Simon's Rock will provide without fee or charge to that party an Advisor.
+Should a party wish for Simon's Rock to provide an Advisor, they must inform the Title IX Coordinator five (5) business days before the hearing is scheduled to commence.
+If a party has not chosen an Advisor or asked that Simon's Rock provide an Advisor within (2) business days of a hearing, Simon's Rock will appoint an Advisor for the party.
+The Advisor is not prohibited from being a witness in the matter.
+The Advisor may not advocate or speak on behalf of a party at any time during the hearing.